cloudflare/voprf-ts/README.md

 #### Step 3

-Once Server received the evaluation request, it responds to the Client with an evaluation.
+Once the server received the evaluation request, it responds to the client with an evaluation.

 ```js
 const evaluation = await server.evaluate(evalReq);